The PACT Act of 2022

 Update; 12/22/2022

-Below is a .pdf with guidance from VA's Centeral Office (VACO) on all VBA services regarding the processing of PACT Act claims;
+Below is a .pdf with guidance from VA's Central Office (VACO) on all VBA offices regarding the processing of PACT Act claims;

 PACT ACT claims processing guidance